‘Aesthetically beautiful’: GSK surpasses ‘workplace wellness’ ambitions with highest WELL Certification

 The multimillion-dollar refurbishment of GSK’s inner-city Melbourne office incorporates cutting-edge features like circadian rhythm lighting and an ambient soundscaping system.
 Designed to accelerate connectivity with inclusivity at its core, the space includes four colour-coded hot-desking zones tailored to accommodate diverse moods and neurotypes, providing an adaptable environment for all its 180 staff.

-GSK, based at 436 Johnston Street, Abbotsford, has done what only five other Melbourne workplaces have achieved: platinum accreditation from the New-York based International WELL Building Institute (IWBI).
+GSK, based at 436 Johnston Street, Abbotsford, has done what only five other Melbourne workplaces have achieved WELL Certification at the Platinum level from the New-York based International WELL Building Institute (IWBI).

 The authority assesses workplaces and buildings around the globe, with a critical focus on features that have a positive impact on health and wellbeing.